PsiBorg

 As air pollution levels rise and environmental degradation increases, urban spaces are looking for ways to tackle this.
 One of the key ways to control air pollution in cities is to reduce vehicular pollution.
 Electric vehicles (EVs) are an innovative step in this direction.
-And IoT in Electric vehicles can help companies to get various insights helping them to improve customers’ experience.
+And IoT for Electric Vehicle can help companies to get various insights helping them to improve customers’ experience.

 Electric vehicles are hi-tech machines that bank on a lot of data to deliver the most optimum performance.
 The performance parameters include monitoring of speed, acceleration, mileage, battery management, charging, fault alert and predictive maintenance systems.
 Let us understand in detail the aspects of an IoT Electric vehicle management system.